 Nancy Silander, Secretary.
-Nancy has been a member of the Trust since moving to Mansfield in the late 1970’s.
+Nancy has been a member of the Trust since moving to Mansfield in the late 1970s.
 She says that the Trust has been an important part of her life here – whether helping as a steward, enjoying the trails, or volunteering for other Trust activities.
-Since her retirement from E. O. Smith in 2011, she has been a Trustee.
+Since her retirement from her teaching position at E. O. Smith High School in 2011, she has been a Trustee.
 Nancy works with Paul Stern on the quarterly newsletter and is a member of the Atwood Farm committee.
-She is also a Board member for Region 19, a docent at the Benton Museum, and on the board of the Edwin O. Smith Foundation.
+She is also an elected member of the Region 19 Board of Education, a docent at the Benton Museum, and on the board of the Edwin O. Smith Foundation.

 Gail Bruhn, Treasurer.
 Gail is a retired investment professional who sits on the Advisory Council of the Hartford CFA Society.
 She has used her financial skills to help a number of non-profits, including the EO Smith Foundation and the CT Horticultural Society.
 A Delawarean by origin, Gail lives in Storrs with her husband Tom, who is retired from the University of Connecticut.
 They were the original tenants of the Wilbur Cross house, following Joshua’s Trust’s purchase of the Gurleyville Gristmill.
 Trails along the Fenton River remain favorites of their three sons when they visit with their families.